Vincintosh/dots_sept2018/README.md

 + **(Neo)mutt?**: don't know if I'm comfortable for terminal eMail handling honestly, but *Mutt/Neomutt* are actually pretty great pieces of software and I would like to at least give them a try.

++ **Customize URxvt colours**: I'm still using the default terminal colours because I'm used to them.
+I suould try a different colour scheme at some point.

 ## TL;DR